strimzi/proposals/009-crd-v1-roadmap.md

 We need to:

-* Audit all existing CRD looking for things we need to change in order to have a structural schema.
-This is basically about checking that the type of each property is not going to need to change.
+* Audit all existing Strimzi CRDs looking for things we need to change in order to have a structural schema.
+This is basically about checking that the `type` of each `property` in the schema is not going to need to change.
+Prime suspects include:

-* Prime suspects include things which are declared as a `Map<String, Object>` is Java, hence an object in JSON Schema.
-This includes `Kafka.spec.kafka.jvmOptions`, `Kafka.spec.zookeeper.jvmOptions`, and similar in other CRDs.
+    - things which are declared as a `Map<String, Object>` in Java (hence an `object` in JSON Schema):

+        * `Kafka.spec.kafka.jvmOptions`, `Kafka.spec.zookeeper.jvmOptions`, and `jvmOptions` in other CRDs.
+JVM options have to be specified in a certain order and the API presented by `jvmOptions` doesn't support this.

+        * Use of a `Map` in `metrics` is also worth reviewing.
+It ties the Strimzi API very strongly to the JMXExporter and often results in a large amount of JMXExporter configuration in the `Kafka` resource, which obscures the rest of the Kafka configuration.

+        * Other uses of `Map<String, Object>` are more debatable.
+In particular `Kafka.spec.kafka.configs` (and similar for ZK) doesn't seem like a bad representation for what is, ultimately, a properties file.
+For `labels` and `annotations`, the Kubernetes API sets a precedent of using `object`, which Fabric8 represents as a `Map`, so annything else would be unintuitive.

+    - Things which are a declared with type `boolean` should also be looked at with an eye to how future proof they are.
+A `string` can be constrained to having two values which can later be relaxed to allow more values, but this is not possible with a `boolean`.

-For each of these we should make the analogous change that we did for listeners in 0.20.0.
+    For each of these we should make the analogous change that we did for `listeners` in 0.20.0.
 * Develop the `v1beta2` schema.
 This must be structural.
 This must be backward compatible with `v1beta1`, by which I mean any schema-valid `v1beta2` CR must be a schema-valid `v1beta1` CR (though not vice versa).
 * The Strimzi X CRD will declare `v1alpha1` (served=true, storage=false), `v1beta1` (served=true, storage=false) and `v1beta2` (served=true, storage=true)
-* The operator will access the CRs via the `v1beta2` path (it will be able to observe `v1beta1` resources because the None conversion just changes the apiVersion).
+* The operator will access the CRs via the `v1beta2` path (it will be able to observe `v1beta1` resources because the `None` conversion just changes the `apiVersion`).
 * Develop a tool which:
   * Can rewrite a `v1beta1` resource to an equivalent `v1beta2` resource, allowing users to easily modify their resources (e.g. in git).
   * Can apply/edit CRs in Kubernetes likewise.